4 ways to pay a competitive salary this year

 And only by investing wisely, will your employees love what they do and reward you with their best effort.

 A company is more than just a name and an office space.
 In fact, without its people to propel it forward, a company is just a mere shell.

+With staff turnover rates returning to 2019 levels, according to recent Ministry of Manpower data, employers cannot afford to overlook staff retention as part of the pandemic recovery strategy.
 Regardless of whether your organisation is on the Fortune 500 list or has a low headcount, the turnover rate is likely to be high as long as employees are not satisfied with their expected salary.
 A top factor for employee satisfaction is receiving a competitive salary.